GUJJULA-BHAVANA25/harkirat_Singh_course/week-8.1(course-selling-app)/README.txt

 -->before using this install(npm install dotenv)
 -->to use password in .env file . we need to import dotenv file to that particular file and use it

+Good to haves
+ - Use cookies instead of JET for auth
+ - Add a rate limiting middlewares
+ - frontend in ejs (low pri)
+ - frontend in React

+-->four important stacks are: tailwind, react, postgress, prisma

+-->if you want to good at UI. build websites like these: heyge.com, stripe.com